greenelab/knowledge-graph-review/manuscript.md

 Determining the correct kernel is a nontrivial task that requires expert knowledge to be successful.
 In addition to single kernel methods, a recent study used an ensemble of SVMs to extract disease-gene associations [@GeCe9qfW].
 This ensemble outperformed notable disease-gene association extractors [@jg0TGCov; @hbAqN08A] in terms of precision, recall and F1 score.
-Overall, SVMs have been shown to be beneficial in terms of relationship mining; however, major focus have shifted to utilizing deep learning techniques as these approaches can perform non-linear mappings of high dimensional data.
+Overall, SVMs have been shown to be beneficial in terms of relationship mining; however, major focus has shifted to utilizing deep learning techniques which can perform non-linear mappings of high dimensional data.

 Deep learning is an increasingly popular class of techniques that can construct their own features within a high dimensional space [@vDFZcSf9; @BeijBSRE].
-These methods amount to different forms of neural networks, such as recurrent or convolutional neural networks, to perform classification.
+These methods use different forms of neural networks, such as recurrent or convolutional neural networks, to perform classification.

 Recurrent neural networks (RNN) are designed for sequential analysis and use a repeatedly updating hidden state to make predictions.
-An example of a recurrent neural network is a long short term memory (LSTM) network [@x4dbEYer].
+An example of a recurrent neural network is a long short-term memory (LSTM) network [@x4dbEYer].
 Cocos et al. [@kCSge2o8] used a LSTM to extract drug side effects from de-identified twitter posts, while Yadav et al. [@hEblZ1j5] used an LSTM to extract protein-protein interactions.
 Others have also embraced LSTMs to perform relationship extraction [@8lfvAUz7; @8NrcroGt; @k4sSP5gN; @1F5aZYjOB; @kCSge2o8].
 Despite the success of these networks, training can be difficult as these networks are highly susceptible to vanishing and exploding gradients [@YYBiIF26; @789lze3k].
 One proposed solution to this problem is to clip the gradients while the neural network trains [@FoztezBR].
-Besides the gradient problem, these approaches only peak in performance when the datasets reach at least a tens of thousand of data points [@anpoBunY].
+Besides the gradient problem, these approaches only peak in performance when the datasets reach at least a tens of thousands of data points [@anpoBunY].

 Convolutional neural networks (CNNs), which are widely applied for image analysis, use multiple kernel filters to capture small subsets of an overall image [@BeijBSRE].
 In the context of text mining an image is replaced with words within a sentence mapped to dense vectors (i.e., word embeddings) [@1GhHIDxuW; @u5iJzbp9].